 Construction of one of the world’s biggest offshore wind farms started with the laying of foundation in August 2013.
 The first turbine was erected in August 2014 and first electricity was fed into the grid in April 2015.
 The wind farm was officially put into operation in September 2015.

-It is expected to generate 1.2TWh of electricity a year, sufficient to supply for approximately 340,000 households.
-It is estimated to reduce 900,000t of CO2 emissions a year from the atmosphere.
-The Baltic 2 wind farm is four times bigger and produces six times more electricity as its predecessor.
+It is expected to generate 1.2TWh of electricity a year, sufficient to power approximately 340,000 households.
+It is estimated to reduce 900,000t of CO₂ emissions a year from the atmosphere.
+The Baltic 2 wind farm is four times bigger and produces six times more electricity than its predecessor.

 EnBW Baltic 2 offshore wind farm location and make-up

 BARD Offshore I is a 400MW offshore wind farm.
 Its construction began in March 2010.

 The Baltic 2 wind farm is located 32km north of Rügen Island in the western Baltic Sea.
 Spread across approximately 2.7 million hectares, the wind farm is four times bigger and produces six times more electricity compared with its predecessor, the Baltic 1 wind farm.

 The new wind farm consists of 80 Siemens SWT-3.6 wind turbines, with a capacity of 3.6MW each, installed on monopile foundations at water depths between 25m and 35m.
 Each turbine has a rotor diameter of 120m and hub height of 78.25m.

 The turbine foundations are installed between 36m and 55m into the seabed.
 Approximately 80,000t of steel was used for the foundations.
 The steel tower is 66m tall and weighs approximately 256t.